eficode-academy/oidc-oauth2-katas/authorization-code-flow.md

 ## Prerequisites

-This exercise use the following environment variables.
-They will already be configured for Eficode-run trainings:
+This exercise use the following environment variables. **They will already be configured for Eficode-run trainings**:

 ```
 STUDENT_NUM